BrunaRihl/FineShine-Jewellery/README.md

 ![Fineshine - hero image](/media/docs/bag.jpg)

-Users are informed of the amount needed to qualify for free delivery if they haven't met the minimum threshold.
+Users are informed of the amount needed to qualify for free delivery if they haven't met the minimum amount.
 From this page, they can proceed to checkout or continue shopping using the "Keep Shopping" button.
 A toast message is displayed whenever a user adds, updates the quantity, or removes an item from the bag, providing instant feedback on their actions.

 ![Fineshine - hero image](/media/docs/bag-toast.jpg)